anoopkcn/fuzzy.nvim/README.md

 # fuzzy.nvim

-A fast and lightweight Neovim plugin for fuzzy finding files, grep and managing buffers etc.
+A fast and lightweight Neovim plugin for fuzzy finding files, grep and managing buffers.

 ![display-img](https://github.com/user-attachments/assets/6b529720-7dfb-43a4-a4fc-694675a3f586)